 This was backed by a study by the University of Pennsylvania, that found only 24% of senior decision makers passed a data literacy test.

-It isn’t a generation thing either — the same study found digital natives, like millennials, scored just 22% (take our survey to check your business’ data literacy).
+It isn’t a generation thing either — the same study found digital natives, like millennials, scored just 22%.

 With such a large data science skills gap, making data available isn’t enough — workforces need to be reskilled to know what to do with it.
 Or maybe they don’t.